 They seem to be arriving in the Inbox more frequently these days, those reports of incidents in which a law-abiding citizen thwarts the intents of evildoers thanks to being armed.
-Passed on by one of the gun addicts we all know in an effort to rationalize their habit, these anecdotes are often accompanied by dubious statistics about how often this sort of thing occurs, and often by comments that defy all reason for anyone except a gun addict.
+Passed on by one of the gun addicts we all know in an effort to rationalize their habit, these narratives are often accompanied by dubious statistics about how often this sort of thing occurs, and often by comments that defy all reason for anyone except a gun addict.

 In the first place, most of these incidents are bogus.
 There is, for example, the popular story of the 11-year-old girl in Montana who fatally shoots two home invaders.
 For an added touch of realism, the names and ages of the offenders are also included, and their names are -whaddaya know- Hispanic.
 (Paranoia about THEM wanting to harm us dovetails neatly with paranoia about THEM invading our borders and taking over our country).
 Nonetheless, the story is a fabrication.

 Occasionally, however, such a thing really does happen.
 Earlier this month in Philadelphia, a Temple University student named Rob Eells was accosted by three teenagers demanding money, one of whom pulled a gun and shot him.
 Whereupon Eels pulled out his own gun and fired back.
 This incident has been making the rounds along with the fake one.
 And both of them have prompted some very strange conclusions, like the following.